HD 189733 b: Map of the planet

 In 2007, the Spitzer Space Telescope was used to map the planet's temperature emissions.
-The planet+star system was observed for 33 consecutive hours, starting when only the night side of the planet was in view.
+The planet and star system was observed for 33 consecutive hours, starting when only the night side of the planet was in view.
 Over the course of one-half of the planet's orbit, more and more of the dayside came into view.
 A temperature range of 973 ± 33 K to 1,212 ± 11 K was discovered, indicating that the absorbed energy from the parent star is distributed fairly evenly through the planet's atmosphere.
 The region of peak temperature was offset 30 degrees east of the substellar point, as predicted by theoretical models of hot Jupiters taking into account a parameterized day to night redistribution mechanism.

-Scientists at the University of Warwick determined that it has winds of up to 8700 km/h blowing from the day side to the night side.
+Scientists at the University of Warwick determined that HD 189733 b has winds of up to 8700 km/h blowing from the day side to the night side.
 NASA released a brightness map of the surface temperature of HD 189733 b; it is the first map ever published of an extra-solar planet.